 - Fill in the application and upload the compulsory attachments including the admission assignment.

-The appeal process relates to how your proposal was handled during the evaluation and eligibility review process.
+The appeals process refers to how your proposal was handled during the evaluation and eligibility process.
 It is not an automatic re-evaluation.
 Please note that any new information or clarifications that should have been included in your proposal will not be considered.
-If, after reading the above conditions, you still have reason to believe that a mistake has been made, please send an email to the Head of SDSI Ilze Kundziņa at firstname.lastname@example.org with all required information (name, email address and a detailed explanation of why you believe a mistake has been maid) for reconsideration by the SDSI Admissions’ Committee.
-All appeals must be submitted before April 10.
-Appeal results will be emailed to the applicant before April 20.
+If, after reading the above conditions, you still have reason to believe that an error has been made, please send an email with all required information (name, email address, and a detailed explanation of why you believe an error has been made) to the Head of SDSI Ilze Kundziņa at email@example.com so that the SDSI Admissions Committee can conduct a reconsideration.
+All appeals must be submitted before April 5, 2024.
+Appeal results will be emailed to the applicant before April 19, 2024.